top of page

 Nandana Mewada joined the Board in December 2020.
 She is an independent consultant with 20 years of experience in the sustainable investing industry having worked in the financial sector and with non-profit groups.
 An ACA “camp parent”, Nandana is an active resident volunteer for the arts, diversity and learning enrichment in Arlington.
 She and her family enjoy participating in community-based art projects in Arlington.
 She holds a Masters degree in Economics from Tufts University.

-Sarah Buyer, Secretary
+Sarah Buyer, Board Co-Chair

 Sarah Buyer joined the Board in December 2020.
 She is an arts administrator specializing in programming and education.
 She holds a BA in History and Art History from Wellesley College, and an Mlit in Museum Studies from the University of St Andrews.
 Sarah currently works in Learning & Engagement at deCordova Sculpture Park and Museum and sits on the Boston Committee for Wellesley Friends of Arts.
 As the former Director of Education at ACA, Sarah has close ties to the community and mission of the Arlington Center for the Arts.